MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 ## Binary type

-The **Binary** data type can be used to represent any data with a binary format.
+You can use the **Binary** data type to represent any data with a binary format.
 In the Power Query Editor, you can use this data type when loading binary files if you convert it to other data types before you load it into the Power BI model.

 Binary columns aren't supported in the Power BI data model.
 The **Binary** selection exists in the Data View and Report View menus for legacy reasons, but if you try to load binary columns to the Power BI model, you might run into errors.

 > [!NOTE]
 > If a binary column is in the output of the steps of a query, attempting to refresh the data through a gateway can cause errors.
 It's recommended that you explicitly remove any binary columns as the last step in your queries.

 ## Table type
 DAX uses a table data type in many functions, such as aggregations and time intelligence calculations.
 Some functions require a reference to a table.
-Other functions return a table that can then be used as input to other functions.
+Other functions return a table that you can then use as input to other functions.

 In some functions that require a table as input, you can specify an expression that evaluates to a table.
 Some functions require a reference to a base table.
 For information about the requirements of specific functions, see the [DAX Function Reference](/dax/dax-function-reference).